 - Your prescription will be posted to your preferred address or you can collect it from a local pharmacy instead

-We are a registered pharmacy and all our doctors are registered and regulated by the General Medical Council (GMC).
-Our service is also registered and regulated by the Care Quality Commission (CQC).
-In our most recent CQC inspection, our service was described as safe, effective, caring, responsive, and well-led.
+We are a registered pharmacy and all our doctors are registered and regulated by the Irish Medical Council (IMC).
+Our service is also registered and regulated by the Health Protection Surveillance Centre (HPSC).

 You can get the contraceptive pill from your own doctor or nurse, too.
 You will need to make an appointment with them and explain you would like the pill.
 They will look at your medical and family history, blood pressure, BMI, and any symptoms you may have before offering you the pill.